-Well here we are with winter nearly over and after some very much appreciated rain it feels like spring is just around the corner.
-New growth appears on deciduous plants, perennials wake after their enforced winter hibernation, and bulbs pop up everywhere as new life begins.
+Well, here we are with spring just around the corner and, with it, the start of the gardening year.
+New growth appears on deciduous plants, perennials wake from their enforced winter hibernation and bulbs pop up everywhere as new life begins.

 The next couple of months involves many tasks in the garden including the preparation and planting of the spring vegetable garden, planting of flowering annuals and the completion of … Read more »

 With winter well and truly with us, thought should be given to not only brightening up your garden with some winter-flowering shrubs but also providing some plants to provide food for our native birds.
 In most cases, Australian native plants will provide most of the requirements to sustain our birds

 through the harshness of winter.
 There are many genera of plants … Read more »

 Welcome to another winter with the ground at saturation point after so much rain in our local area that, in turn, should be a great start to spring in three months.
 Deciduous plants are starting to commence their winter dormancy that, in turn, leads to many tasks in the garden that need to be completed before winter sets in.

 During this month with plants going into dormancy, pruning should commence in the rose … Read more »

 With the ever-increasing demand for food to be labelled with the origin of the supply, one sure method of knowing the location of where it is grown, is to grow your own.

 With the desire to try new and exciting taste sensations a great way of doing this is to use the amazing number of herbs that are available to us that are easily grown in our own … Read more »

 Continuing on from last month’s theme of autumn, April is usually the month that we start to notice the beautiful colours of the autumn trees that are dotted around the countryside with shades of vivid yellows, oranges and reds highlighting the gardens that they adorn.
 Not only are autumn trees grown for their beautiful colours but just as importantly they are also grown for summer shade.